tidepool-org/platform/docs/UpdatedData.md

 Here we are introducing 2 new fields in the food object:
 - `prescribedNutrition`: same structure as nutrition.
 It's an optional field.
 It gives the value that has been recommended by the system.
 - `prescriptor`: is the origin of the `rescuecarbs` object.
-This field is optional in most of the cases.
+This field is mandatory in one case, `hybrid`:
     - range of values: `auto | manual | hybrid`
-    - `auto`: nutrition and prescribedNutrition are equal
+    - `auto`: prescribedNutrition is ignored
     - `manual`: prescribedNutrition is ignored
     - `hybrid`: nutrition and prescribedNutrition are __not equal__, `prescribedNutrition` is mandatory in that case.